uibcdf/Study_Group_MMGBSA/README.md

 Some rules to be all on the same page:

-- Papers will be named with a key string made up of the family name of the first author, the publication year, and the first word of the title.
+- Papers will be named with a key string made up of the first author's family name, the publication year, and the first word of the title.
 For instance, the paper entitled "Why me?" written by John Doe and published in 2020 will be referred to hereinafter as 'Doe2020Why'.